Susantoco/CPUs_Analysis/README.md

 ### Tools and Techniques Used:
 - **Pandas**: For data cleaning, preprocessing, and exploratory data analysis (EDA).
 - **ANOVA (Analysis of Variance)**: Used to analyze differences in CPU power consumption across different categorical groups, such as CPU families or architecture types.
-- **Linear Regression (LR)**: Applied to model and predict CPU performance based on numerical features like processor base frequency, number of cores, and cache size.
+- **Linear Regression (LR)**: Applied to model and predict **CPU cache size** based on numerical features such as the number of threads and recommended customer price.

 ### Workflow Overview:
 1. **Data Cleaning**